Last post by Moon1ight - December 25, 2022, 09:13:23 AM

 Do what thou wilt shall be the whole of the Law.
 This is both the traditional thelemic greeting and part of what I want to talk about.

-So on my naive understanding, your True Will is simply that which fulfils you.
+So on my naive understanding, your True Will is simply what fulfils you.
 More specifically, it's the action which fulfils you.
 It's not a goal, since if that goal was suddenly achieved, you'd still have the question of what to do with your time.
 Consider "playing the piano" versus "becoming the best pianist in the world".
 If the second happens, you'll hopefully not stop doing the first.
 So the very basic idea is that you use experimentation and introspection to find the action that fulfils you.
 When you find it, it won't be merely 'interesting' or 'fun', it'll bring you deep happiness while you do it and afterwards – Fulfilment.

 Last post by Moon1ight - December 13, 2022, 09:24:46 AM